ChipCE/HevORT-lite/README.md

 ## About the next release

-<strong>There will be no futher maintenance or update on this project.</strong>
+<strong>There will be no futher maintenance or update on this project.
+This project has been replaced by [SnakeOil-XY 3d printer design](https://github.com/ChipCE/SnakeOil-XY)</strong>

-Futher development from ground up files are available in [SnakeOilXY repo](https://github.com/ChipCE/SnakeOil-XY)

 ## About this project